 Where do you Deliver?

 We have a mobile retail seafood vendor permit and deliver to Homer, Soldotna and places in between.
-We deliver to the anchorage Anchorage area 1 or 2 times a season.

 Can you fillet my fish?